Thomas Midgley Jr.: Legacy

-Midgley's legacy is the negative environmental impact of leaded gasoline and freon.
+Midgley's legacy is tied in with the negative environmental impact of leaded gasoline and freon.
 Environmental historian J. R. McNeill opined that Midgley "had more adverse impact on the atmosphere than any other single organism in Earth's history", and Bill Bryson remarked that Midgley possessed "an instinct for the regrettable that was almost uncanny".
-Fred Pearce, writing for New Scientist, described Midgley as a "one-man environmental disaster."
+Fred Pearce, writing for New Scientist, described Midgley as a "one-man environmental disaster".

 Use of leaded gasoline, which he invented, released large quantities of lead into the atmosphere all over the world.
 High atmospheric lead levels have been linked with serious long-term health problems from childhood, including neurological impairment, and with increased levels of violence and criminality in America and around the world.
 Time magazine included both leaded gasoline and CFCs on its list of "The 50 Worst Inventions".

 Midgley died three decades before the ozone-depleting and greenhouse gas effects of CFCs in the atmosphere became widely known.
 In 1987, the Montreal Protocol phased out the use of CFCs like Freon.

+The harm of leaded gasoline and chlorofluorocarbons have been framed as lessons in known unknowns and unknown unknowns, respectively.
+When leaded gasoline was invented it was known that lead had harmful effects on human health in large quantities, and that leaded gasoline caused emissions of trace amounts of lead to the atmosphere, but it was not known whether those trace amounts had adverse effects.
+The existence of the ozone layer, however, and the potential for chlorofluorocarbons to harm it, was not known at the time.

+In 2022, Derek Muller, through his YouTube channel Veritasium, released a video titled "The Man Who Accidentally Killed the Most People in History", which had garnered over 40 million views by 2025.

+In 2024, it was announced that screenwriter Terence Winter was co-writing a feature film about Midgley entitled Midge.